iredmail/docs/upgrade/2-iredadmin-pro.releases.md

 this tutorial with just one shell command:
 [Migrate or upgrade iRedAdmin](./migrate.or.upgrade.iredadmin.html)

-#### How to download the latest iRedAdmin-Pro

-All customers can get download link of new release by following below steps:

-* Login to iRedAdmin-Pro as global admin.
-* Click `License` button on the top-right corner. it will show you basic license info and a `Download` button if new version is available.
-* Click `Download` button, your mailbox (license owner) will receive an email with download link in a short time.
-Note: if your mail server has greylisting enabled, it may take longer, please be patient and don't request download link again and again.

 ## Install iRedAdmin from scratch

 * [Install iRedAdmin on Red Hat Enterprise Linux, CentOS, Scientific Linux](./install.iredadmin.on.rhel.html)